 Adoption has removed the cultural blinders of white privilege from the eyes of thousands of families.
-We know it is real because we personally experienced discrimination, about race, culture and the way families are formed.
+We know it is real because we personally experienced discrimination, about race, culture, and the way families are formed.
 Painful.
 And unfair.
 It is important that we work to erase any imbalance and ensure equality for all.
 We must validate our children’s encounters with discrimination and be aware that when they are in the world without us, any insulating cushion of white privilege which exists when they are with us, is removed.

 With that being said, let’s consider another form of ‘discrimination” that can exist in adoptive families, one that is more subtle but equally powerful.
 Not racial or cultural but adopted versus not adopted.
 Unless we ourselves have been adopted, we cannot totally understand the challenges that our children face—especially for those in closed adoptions.
 We might be tempted to dismiss our children’s reports of being treated differently by extended family and attribute their perception as being overly sensitive or just inaccurate.

-We might lament Johnny’s less-than-stellar behavior at the elaborate party we’ve staged and wonder, Why does he spoil every family gathering?)
+Without wondering what emotions and needs are causing his response, we might lament Johnny’s less-than-stellar behavior at the elaborate party we’ve staged and wonder, Why does he spoil every family gathering?)

-Sometimes, our yearning for the fairy tale ending where everyone lives happily ever, after leads us to white-wash their adoption-related struggles.
+Sometimes, our yearning for the fairy tale ending where everyone lives happily ever after leads us to white-wash their adoption-related struggles.
 Wishing something were true does not make it so.
 This kind of denial is a kind of discrimination.
 Equally unacceptable is telegraphing to kids that they must repress any adoption-related grief or loss.
 This requirement becomes the unspoken “cost” of belonging to the adoptive family.